M-Lenczyk/ApacheArrowFlightODBC/README.md

 ### 1. Apache Arrow Flight

-Arrow Flight developed by Apache is a client-server RPC framework which sim- plifies high-performance transfer of large datasets through network interfaces.
+Arrow Flight developed by Apache is a client-server RPC framework which simplifies high-performance transfer of large datasets through network interfaces.
 It uses the Apache Arrow format to store and process data in memory using a columnar oriented format.
-This increases the speed of data analysis and pro- cessing.
+This increases the speed of data analysis and processing.
 The transfer in columnar format is optimized with the usage of RPC methods and the IPC format.